+Compared to HR teams across the country, banks know a thing or two when it comes to managing risk.
 Which is funny, as I’d argue that hiring a staff member is a much riskier proposition for a business than a bank having one of its customers default on a loan.

 Imagine if your bank lent you money with the same process that your average recruiter used to hire for a role.

-They would ask you to load all of your personal financial information into an exhaustive application form.
+They would ask you to load your all of your personal financial information into an exhaustive application form.
 Your salary, your weekly spend, your financial commitments.
 All of it.

 Then, assuming your form piqued their interest, they would bring you in for one on one meeting with the bank manager.
 That manager would grill you with a stern look, asking the same questions.
 This time though, they will be closely watching your eye movement to see if you were lying when you answered.

-In each part of the process, you get a score, and then if that number is above a certain threshold, you get the loan.
+In each part of the process you get a score, and then if that number is above a certain threshold, you get the loan.

 It’s almost laughable, right?

+Banks wouldn’t have any customers if they used that approach.
 Only people who desperately need money would put themselves through that process.
 And they’re likely not the best loan candidates.